greensoftwarelab/E-MANAFA/README.md

 [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://pypi.python.org/pypi/manafa)
 # E-MANAFA: Energy Monitor and ANAlyzer For Android

-E-MANAFA is a software model-based tool for performing fine-grained estimates of energy consumption on Android devices.
-For this purpose, it uses values from power_profile.xml and from the BatteryStats and Perfetto services to estimate the energy consumption of each resource / component of the device.
+E-MANAFA is a plug-and-play software model-based tool for performing fine-grained estimates of energy consumption on Android devices.
+E-Manafa estimates system-level  and per-component energy consumption, by extracting information from the following sources:

+- power_profile.xml: Device-specific file provided by manufacturers containing current consumption per component state;
+- batterystats: Tool from Android framework that logs each power-related event that occurs between device charges;
+- Perfetto: System-wide profiling for Linux and Android, that profiles high-frequency data, such as CPU frequency.

+Note: Manufacturers not always supply information about the current consumed by an individual component in the power profile file.
+Use this information if it accurately represents the current drawn from the device battery in practice.
+The file can also be derived using external apparatus such as Monsoon.
+Google provides a set of guidelines to estimating the current of each component (https://source.android.com/devices/tech/power/component)

 # SETUP